 What causes stress, why am I stressed when others aren’t?

-Stress is, in itself, not an emotion but a response to physical or mental triggers.
-The triggers to stress are entirely personal to each individual.
-What one person views as a ‘stressful’ situation or scenario another might consider challenging or even fun.
-In stress management therapy we will explore why the situation or scenario triggers the stress or anxiety reaction within you.
+Stress is not an emotion but a response to physical or mental triggers that we may encounter.
+What those triggers are is unique to each individual.
+What one person views as ‘stressful’ another might consider a challenge or even fun.
+During stress management therapy you will explore why the scenario triggers your stress or anxiety.

 The health impact of coping with too much stress

-The result of not managing stress or feeling that we have too much stress in our lives can be have an impact on both our physical and mental health.
+The consequences of not managing stress in our lives is that it can have an impact on our physical and mental wellbeing.

 Common symptoms of too much stress are: